Anthony DeCurtis

 Anthony DeCurtis is a contributing editor to Rolling Stone, and he also writes for The New York Times and other American publications.
 He has published two collections of his writing: In Other Words: Artists Talk About Life and Work (Hal Leonard) and Rocking My Life Away (Duke University Press).
 He teaches in the writing program at the University of Pennsylvania.

-List of articles in the library by artist
+List of articles in the library

-Review by Anthony DeCurtis, Rolling Stone, August 1999
+Review by Anthony DeCurtis, Record, 1984

-Jason & the Scorchers: Jason and the Scorchers: Can't Be Real If It Ain't Got That Feel
+Jason & The Scorchers: Jason and the Scorchers: Can't Be Real If It Ain't Got That Feel

 Profile and Interview by Anthony DeCurtis, Record, January 1984